Comment on page

 Please note that:

 - 1.The checkerboard can be of any size and can have different internal corners.
+The checkerboard cannot be made of metal such as aluminum because it will block radar signals.
+Other non-metal materials such as foam board, wood, or cardboard is fine.

 - 2.The trihedral corner reflector can be of any length.